Turn Back Time (Aqua song): Chart performance

-"Turn Back Time" was successful on the charts on several continents, although it didn't reach the same level of success as "Barbie Girl" and "Doctor Jones".
-However, in Europe, it peaked at number-one in both Scotland and the United Kingdom.
-In the latter, the single, as their third number-one single, went straight to the top in its first week at the UK Singles Chart, on May 10, 1998.
-In Hungary, it reached number two, being held off the top spot by Ákos's "Ikon".
-"Turn Back Time" made it to the top 10 also in Ireland and Sweden, and was a top 20 hit in Austria, Belgium, Italy and the Netherlands, as well as on the Eurochart Hot 100, where it hit number 12 in May 1998.
-Outside Europe, it peaked at number two in New Zealand, number ten in Australia, number 14 on the RPM Top Singles chart in Canada and number 18 on the US Billboard Mainstream Top 40 chart.
-Therefore, it was their second highest-charting hit in the US.
+"Turn Back Time" peaked at number one in the United Kingdom, becoming the group's third consecutive number-one single.
+In Hungary, it reached number two.
+"Turn Back Time" entered the top 10 in Ireland and Sweden and was a top-20 hit in Austria, Belgium, Italy and the Netherlands, as well as on the Eurochart Hot 100, where it peaked at number 12 in May 1998.
+Outside Europe, it reached number two in New Zealand, number 10 in Australia, number 14 on the Canadian RPM 100 Hit Tracks chart, and number 18 on the US Billboard Mainstream Top 40 chart.
 The single earned a gold record in Australia, New Zealand and Sweden, and a silver record in the UK.

 Retrospective response

-Can't Stop the Pop declared it to be "their finest song by a country mile – and one of the best pop ballads of the ‘90s to boot."
-They also added it as "one of the biggest surprises of the ‘90s."
+Can't Stop the Pop declared it to be "their finest song by a country mile – and one of the best pop ballads of the '90s to boot."
+They also added it as "one of the biggest surprises of the '90s."
 Alex Young from Consequence of Sound said that the "slower paced song allows Lene's vocal range to shine."
 Tom Ewing of Freaky Trigger described it as a "cryptic, self-hating ballad about choices and dire consequences."
 He noted that Nystrøm "has a strong, torchy voice" and "can set a mood."
 He also added that "in half a verse she's established a lonely, withdrawn, guilty feeling she might push against in the rest of the song."
-Bob Waliszewski of Plugged In opined that it deal with "regrets over unfaithfulness with a desire for reconciliation".
+Bob Waliszewski of Plugged In opined that it deals with "regrets over unfaithfulness with a desire for reconciliation".

 Pop Rescue said "Turn Back Time" is the best song of their career, adding that "here, Lene shows off her vocal range beautifully, and it's great to hear her pitched against the soft beats, piano, and gentle synths without some randomly thrown in 'eye-pee-eye-ohs.
 Perfect."
 Dave Fawbert from ShortList described it as "one of the all-time great lost pop classics.
 No ifs, no buts, no irony, just a glorious, timeless piece of songwriting."